-Funding to understand and minimise the impact brain tumours have on those affected.
+Funding to increase understanding and minimise the impact of brain tumours on those affected.

-These reports highlight the issues that have the biggest impact on those affected.
-These areas include fatigue and/or pain control at home, physical symptoms, emotional wellbeing and social isolation.
+The Brain Tumour Charity reports, 'Losing Myself: The Reality of Life with a Brain Tumour' (focusing on adults) and 'Losing My Place: The Reality of Childhood with a Brain Tumour' (focusing on children and young adults), highlight issues that have the biggest impact on those affected by brain tumours.
+These include fatigue and/or pain control at home, physical symptoms, emotional wellbeing and social isolation.

-This funding scheme has been established to address these issues and improve the quality of life of those diagnosed with a brain tumour.
-Applications must have a direct and measurable benefit to quality of life, and projects must focus on measuring and minimizing the impact that brain tumours have on people's lives.
+This funding scheme aims to address these issues and improve the quality of life of those diagnosed with a brain tumour.
+Applications must have a direct and measurable benefit to quality of life and projects must focus on measuring and minimizing the impact that brain tumours have on people's lives.

 We are seeking applications that increase our understanding of quality of life issues and could lead to a reduction in the burden of these issues.
 The project can focus on any part of the patient pathway from diagnosis to remission and survivorship, or end of life care.

-Applications could include but is not limited to:
+Applications could include but are not limited to:

-This funding should be allocated to cover direct costs for staff, including salaries, consumables, equipment and publication costs.
-Requests for capital / infrastructure will not be considered since it is expected that this will be available at the Lead Institution as well as all partner organisations.
+This funding should be allocated to cover direct costs for staff, including salaries (excluding Principal Applicant and PhD students), consumables, and publication costs.
+Requests for capital / infrastructure will not be considered since it is expected that this will be available at the Lead Institution, as well as all partner organisations.